gitlabhq/gitlab-runner/docs/install/kubernetes.md

       executor = "kubernetes"
       [runners.kubernetes]
         namespace = "gitlab"
+        image = "busybox"
 ```

+Where `image` (optional) is the default Docker image to run jobs on top of.

 Then create a `Deployment` or `ReplicationController` which uses the `ConfigMap`.
 This is an example of a `Deployment`: